alephium/docs/docs/wallet/extension-wallet/dapp.md

 User will be prompted to connect to the current web page when `windowAlephium.enable()` method is called:
 <img src={require("./media/connect-dapp.png").default} alt="Connect dApp" width="250" />

-After user clicks the `Connect` button, the extension wallet will be returned all the available accounts to the dApp.
+After user clicks the `Connect` button, the extension wallet will return all the available accounts to the dApp.

 ### 2. Sign Transactions